 Instructions

-Use a digital scale to measure all ingredients.
-Combine the sourdough starter and water, and whisk together with a fork.
-Then add the bread flour, whole wheat flour, and sea salt.
-Mix again.75 grams bubbly active sourdough starter, 350 grams filtered water, 480 grams bread flour, 35 grams whole wheat flour, 10 grams fine sea salt
+Measure the ingredients.
+Combine filtered water and bubbly, active sourdough starter in a mixing bowl and stir well with a fork.
+Then add the bread flour, whole wheat flour, and sea salt – and stir again.75 grams bubbly active sourdough starter, 350 grams filtered water, 480 grams bread flour, 35 grams whole wheat flour, 10 grams fine sea salt

 Then use your hands to bring the ingredients together.
 The dough will look shaggy.
 Cover with a damp towel and let it sit for 45 minutes.
 THIS IS THE AUTOLYSE.

+Add raisins.
 After the autolyse, add the raisins and start the stretch and folds.
-Use your hand and lift the dough up on one side, stretching it upward, and then punch back into the center of the dough.
-Turn the bowl and repeat, trying to keep most of the raisins in the center of the dough.
+Use your hand and lift the dough up on one side, stretching it upward, and then punch into the center of the dough.
+Turn the dough and repeat, trying to keep the raisins in the center of the dough.
 Continue this process for about one minute.
-THIS IS THE STRETCH AND FOLDS.
-Form the dough into a smooth ball, and place towel back on top of the bowl.120 grams raisins
+This is the STRETCH AND FOLDS.
+Form the dough into a smooth ball, and place damp towel back on the bowl.120 grams raisins

 ADDITIONAL STRETCH AND FOLDS: I recommend doing additional stretch and folds if time permits.
 Do these every 30 minutes for 3-4 more times to further develop the gluten structure.

+Let rise.
 Let the dough rise for 6-8 hours, or overnight if needed.
 (This time can be adjusted as needed.)
 It should almost double in size and appear soft on top.
 Small air bubbles may appear as well.
-THIS IS THE BULK RISE.
+THIS IS THE BULK RISE.** If leaving the dough out overnight, you’ll want to rub a bit of oil on top of the dough to prevent a crust from forming on top.
+Otherwise, you’ll want to make sure the towel is damp and doesn’t dry out.

 Place the dough into a sprayed loaf pan.
 Cover with a damp towel and let the dough rise again until it rises just above the rim of the pan.
 This may take anywhere from 2-6 hours or so.
 THIS IS THE SECOND RISE.